CEE Standard: Earning Income

-Let’s be honest: Most freshmen will end up changing their minds about what they want to do in the future.
+Let’s be honest: Most freshmen will end up changing their minds about what they want to do as a career. .
 I did.
-I began my university career with the idea that I wanted to become an economist.
+I began university with the idea that I wanted to become an economist.
 Then I got teased and peer-pressured out of that field (“Isn’t economics for old white guys?”) and ended up pursuing a degree in political science.

 At the time, no one told me that I was squandering some great future professional resources, so I thought I would share some guidance on what to do and what not to do as you move through your education.

 As a student, I vaguely knew that I should try to work the same job for as long as possible.
 Even though I job-hopped a bit during college, I worked in the same department for most of my time there.
 I usually held more than one job, but I always worked in food services so that I could continue to eat while exploring other interests.

 Working for extended periods of time in one department looks great on your résumé.
 Your future employers love to see that you already know how to work and that you’ll stick with a job.
 Once you leave school and begin working in the “real world,” you’ll have a network of people who know you well, and your future employer will value the soft skills that you acquired through work.

 In my previous role as a supervisor, I worked with students on soft skills that some employers may take for granted — things like interpersonal communication, punctuality, accountability, and coping with criticism.
 There are some people who “get” it.
 There are many others who need refinement of these skills.